awsdocs/aws-java-developer-guide-v2/doc_source/setup-project-maven.md

 Add the modules to your project for the AWS service and features you need for your project\.
 The modules \(dependencies\) that are managed by the AWS SDK for Java BOM are listed on the Maven central repository \([https://mvnrepository\.com/artifact/software\.amazon\.awssdk/bom/latest](https://mvnrepository.com/artifact/software.amazon.awssdk/bom/latest)\)\.

 **Note**
 You can look at the `pom.xml` file from a code example to determine which dependencies you need for your project\.
-For example, if you’re interested in the dependencies for the Amazon S3 service, see [this example](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javav2/example_code/s3/src/main/java/com/example/s3/S3ObjectOperations.java) from the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javav2) on GitHub\. \(Look for the `pom.xml` file file under [/java2/example\_code/s3](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/s3/pom.xml)\.\)
+For example, if you’re interested in the dependencies for the Amazon S3 service, see [this example](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javav2/example_code/s3/src/main/java/com/example/s3/S3ObjectOperations.java) from the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javav2) on GitHub\. \(Look for the `pom.xml` file under [/java2/example\_code/s3](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/s3/pom.xml)\.\)

 ### Build the entire SDK into your project<a name="build-the-entire-sdk-into-your-project"></a>